 Only Puttable Bonds: Bonds puttable by the investor should be valued at the highest of the value/s as obtained by valuing the security to final maturity (weighted average maturity in the case of staggered redemption) and valuing the security to put option date/s.

 *(Link - SEBI Circular No. MFD/CIR/ 8 / 92 / 2000 dated September 18, 2000)

+Bond with Multiple call / put option having different dates

+Bonds should be valuated both with multiple Call / Put options and the worse of the two valuations be considered for valuing the Bond.

 UDAY Bonds and Bonds issued by State Distribution Companies (Discoms) under Financial Restructuring Plan (FRP):